RickApple/cconstruct/README.md

 ## TODO
 - addInputProject crashes when project to add to is empty. add error output
+- Make selection of compilable files more flexible
+- Architecture and platform should be set at project level
 - Custom commands on files (eg to compile GLSL)
   [ref https://www.gamedev.net/blogs/entry/2266894-fully-featured-custom-build-targets-in-visual-c/]
 - For custom commands it would make things more readable if ${input_file} and ${output_file} etc were supported